-Campbell enters his 10th season as head coach of the men's lacrosse program at Middlebury.
+Campbell enters his 14th season as head coach of the men's lacrosse program at Middlebury in 2019-20.
 In his first five seasons, he continued the post-season tradition, leading the team to its 14th-consecutive (15th overall) trip to the NCAA Tournament in 2011.
 The team captured the 2007 NESCAC title and earned the tournament's top seed in 2013.
-Campbell owns a career record of 103-50 through his first nine seasons.
+Campbell owns a career record of 141-82 through his first 13 seasons with the Panthers.

 In his tenure, Campbell has guided the Panthers to the top seed in the NESCAC Tournament three times (2008, 2009, 2013).
-During the 2015 season, he steered Middlebury to its 16th NCAA Tournament appearance in the program's history.
+During the 2016 season, he steered Middlebury to its 17th NCAA Tournament appearance in the program's history.
+In the 2019 season, the Panthers advanced all the way to the NESCAC Championship contest.
 His student-athletes have also been honored for their work both on the field and in the classroom by the USILA with numerous All-American and Scholar All-American accolades.

 Campbell came to Middlebury from Connecticut College, where he served as the head coach for three seasons.
 In his time at the fellow conference school, Campbell led the team to a pair of NESCAC Tournament appearances in 2004 and 2005.
 He also worked as an adjunct physical education instructor, the intramural director and the faculty advisor on the Student-Athlete Advisory Committee (SAAC).